RankMamba: Benchmarking Mamba's Document Ranking Performance in the Era of Transformers: Introduction

 Modern search systems typically consist of at least two stages: document retrieval and document ranking.
 During document retrieval, offline-built indexes are utilized to fetch a preliminary list of candidate documents.
 Subsequently, the document ranking task refines this initial retrieval list by modeling fine-grained query-document interactions.
 Document ranking task requires the capability of language models (LM) to understand long context input and to capture the interaction between query and document tokens, at which transformer structure is good by construct, as the attention mechanism allows the query tokens to attend to document tokens.
-Given the success of \mamba\, in other sequence modeling tasks, we pose the following research question:
+Given the success of \mamba in other sequence modeling tasks, we pose the following research question:

 To comprehensively assess the performance of \mamba, we conduct a rigorous benchmarking study against transformer-based models characterized by varying structures, sizes, pre-training objectives, and attention patterns.
-Correspondingly, we train neural reranker models following established training methodologies outlined in prior literature~\cite{boytsov2022understanding,gao2021rethink,ma2023fine} This comparison allows us to evaluate the capabilities of different LMs in terms of performance and training efficiency.
+Correspondingly, we train neural reranker models following established training methodologies outlined in prior literature~\citep{boytsov2022understanding,gao2021rethink,ma2023fine} This comparison allows us to evaluate the capabilities of different LMs in terms of performance and training efficiency.
 We find: \begin{itemize} \item Encoder-only transformer-based LMs continue to demonstrate competitive performance in the document ranking task.
-For instance, \texttt{roberta-large} achieves 0.4434 MRR on MSMARCO Dev set, outperforming encoder-decoder LMs and decoder-only LMs of comparable size. \item \mamba\, models can achieve competitive performance, often matching or even surpassing transformer-based LMs of similar sizes.
-However, they also have lower training throughput compared to more efficient transformer implementations. \end{itemize} We first discuss the background of \mamba\, models in Section~\ref{sec:background}.
-We introduce our experiment setup in Section~\ref{sec:methodology} and report the experimental results in Section~\ref{sec:results}.
-We review related works in Section~\ref{sec:related}, conclude this work and discuss limitations in Section~\ref{sec:conclusion}.
+For instance, \texttt{roberta-large} achieves 0.4434 MRR on MSMARCO Dev set, outperforming encoder-decoder LMs and decoder-only LMs of comparable size. \item \mamba models can achieve competitive performance, often matching or even surpassing transformer-based LMs of similar sizes.
+However, they also have lower training throughput compared to more efficient transformer implementations. \end{itemize}